K3nIchi/ninjashonor/README.md

-# ninjashonor
+# Ninja's Honor: Thrist for vengeance

-Game prototype made for GBJAM 3
+This is a game prototype made for a gamejam called GBJAM 3